microsoft/winget-cli/CONTRIBUTING.md

 * What tools and apps you're using (e.g. VS 2019, VSCode, etc.)
 * Don't assume we're experts in setting up YOUR environment and don't assume we are experts in `<your distro/tool of choice>`.
 Teach us to help you!
 * **We LOVE detailed reproduction steps!** What steps do we need to take to reproduce the issue?
 Assume we love to read reproduction steps.
 As much detail as you can stand is probably _barely_ enough detail for us!
-* Prefer error message text where possible or screenshots of errors if text cannot be captured
+* Prefer error message text where possible or screenshots of errors if text cannot be captured.
 * We MUCH prefer text command-line script than screenshots of command-line script.
 * **If you intend to implement the fix/feature yourself then say so!** If you do not indicate otherwise we will assume that the issue is our to solve, or may label the issue as `Help-Wanted`.